stdfin/random/README.md

 # stdfin-random
-A collection of C++11 random engines and distributions
+A collection of C++11 compatible random engines and distributions.